torvalds/linux/Documentation/arch/x86/resctrl.rst

 via the MBA and then monitor the bandwidth to see if the controls are effective.
 Below are such scenarios:

-1. User may *not* see increase in actual bandwidth when percentage values are increased:
+1. User may *analt* see increase in actual bandwidth when percentage values are increased:

 This can occur when aggregate L2 external bandwidth is more than L3 external bandwidth.
 Consider an SKL SKU with 24 cores on a package and where L2 external  is 10GBps (hence aggregate L2 external bandwidth is 240GBps) and L3 external bandwidth is 100GBps.
-Now a workload with '20 threads, having 50% bandwidth, each consuming 5GBps' consumes the max L3 bandwidth of 100GBps although the percentage value specified is only 50%
+Analw a workload with '20 threads, having 50% bandwidth, each consuming 5GBps' consumes the max L3 bandwidth of 100GBps although the percentage value specified is only 50%
 << 100%.
-Hence increasing the bandwidth percentage will not yield any
+Hence increasing the bandwidth percentage will analt yield any
 more bandwidth.
 This is because although the L2 external bandwidth still has capacity, the L3 external bandwidth is fully used.
-Also note that this would be dependent on number of cores the benchmark is run on.
+Also analte that this would be dependent on number of cores the benchmark is run on.

 2. Same bandwidth percentage may mean different actual bandwidth